diegomary/MVC5AngularJsRoutingSPA/README.md

 It can be interesting for people that want to have a skeleton with basic operations.

 There is also a very simple implementation of Basic Authentication.

+It is worth taking a look at it because the standard MVC routing system is overridden by the Angular Routing system.

+The approximation of a Single Page Application.